 They all saw road time, trainer time, and even time walking around in coffee shops and brewery courtyards.
 We made sure to get after hills, hit the hammer-fest crit rides, and spend time in tour mode tooling around at 18 for 3+ hours to see what kinds of flaws we could grind out to rate each shoe on a set of comparative metrics.

 Beyond that, we look at claims made by the companies and how users are reporting their experience and test to see how those claims hold up in the field.
 Composite sole just as stiff as carbon?
+We have a regular 9% hill repeats route.
 We'll see.
-Does ventilation cool the foot?
-Let's go out and get sweaty.
-Most comfortable shoe on the market?
+Best ventilation on the market?
+We know a blistering hot route on the south side of the mountains.
+Most comfortable shoe ever conceived?
+We know a princess who can feel a pea through 20 feather beds.
 Let's set up the trainer and do cadence work.